 Users or hobbyists who like to work outside of their house will also love the following models.
 Though laptops are made to be portable, they can crowd a table or be annoying to lug around if you’re traveling long distances.
 A tablet with Photoshop fixes those issues and enables you to edit or draw anywhere you want.

-Best Tablet for Photoshop: What to Consider?
+Best Tablet for Photoshop: What to Consider in 2022

 One of the trickier aspects to balance when getting a tablet for Photoshop is its specs.
 The program is quite extensive, which means your device needs to have quite a bit of power in order to run it smoothly.
 Though strong tablets tend to be more expensive, they are a necessity here.
 Don’t skimp out on processing power.
 While you might save some money up front, it will lower your Photoshop experience overall.